Lucia's Blog: 2022

 3. They were going to have tickling or itching ears.

 They will turn away from the Truth to find their own teachers to tell them what they want to hear, like Ahab in 2 Chronicles 18:7Nothing has changed today.
 Why?
+We have men who desire to do what feels good and right to them without regard to the Truth.

-2. Because they are enslaved to sin (John 8:34).
+1. Because they are enslaved to sin (John 8:34).

-3. Sadly, they will miss heaven.
+2. Sadly, they will miss heaven.

 Throughout this letter, Paul contrasts the evil false teachers and Timothy several times.
 Paul has charged Timothy to do the serious work of an evangelist, though Paul knew the heartaches and pain that came with such work.
-He exhorted Timothy to be watchful in all things, endure afflictions, do the work of an evangelist and fulfill his ministry.
+He exhorted Timothy to be watchful in all things, endure afflictions, do the work of an evangelist, and fulfill his ministry.
 As Paul looked back on his life, he found satisfaction because he had faithfully served the Lord and accomplished what He had entrusted him to do.
 Paul was confident as he looked forward to Judgment Day and the heavenly kingdom.
 He could joyfully proclaim, “I am already being offered.”
 In other translations, it reads, “I am already being poured out as a drink offering.”
-As a drink offering poured upon the altar of God, Paul suffered for proclaiming the Gospel and for doing precisely the same work that he had charged Timothy to do.
+As a drink offering poured upon the altar of God, Paul suffered for proclaiming the Gospel and doing precisely the same work that he had charged Timothy.
 Paul poured out his soul to Timothy to encourage Timothy to take his mantle and continue doing Paul’s work.

 Paul fought the good fight of faith.
 He won his spiritual warfare as a good soldier of Christ.
 He finished the task the Lord had given to him: to testify to the gospel of the grace of God (Acts 9:15-16; Acts 20:23-24; Acts 21:12-14; 1 Timothy 6:12).
 He finished the race, that is, the work of proclaiming the Gospel was complete (Philippians 3:14).
 The Christian race allows everyone who wants to take part to be winners if they finish the race well (Matthew 20:8; 2 Timothy 4:8).
 Paul finished well because he kept the faith, that is, he remained faithful to the teachings of the Scriptures and defended them with all his heart and soul (Jude 3).

 Paul was confident that because of his godly life and faithful service to God, a crown of righteousness would be reserved for him and given to him on that day.
 Paul also knew what was waiting for him and us, for he said, “…and not only to me, but to all those who have loved his appearing.”
 However, that crown of righteousness and glory can only be awarded to us if we fight the good fight, finish the race, and keep the faith.
 It demands great endurance.
-Paul had accomplished this in his life and was ready for the Lord’s appearing
+Paul had accomplished this and was ready for the Lord’s appearing

 2. He did not stop fighting Satan’s work.